mdx-workshop/mdx-submissions21/paper.md

 This procedure resembles the encoder-decoder concept, widely used in the machine learning field;
 the transcriber is an encoder [@hung2020transcription; @kim2019adversarial], and the orchestra/band is a decoder[@ren2020popmag; @klejsa2019high].
 Motivated by this analogy, this paper proposes a method that aims to learn source-aware decomposed audio representations for a given music signal.
-Instead of predicting high-level representations such as scores or MIDI, our model is trained to predict discrete representations proposed in [@oord2017neural].
+Instead of training to predict high-level representations such as scores or MIDI, our method is focused in training to predict discrete representations proposed in [@oord2017neural].
 To the best of our knowledge, numerous methods have been proposed for audio representation, yet no existing works have learned decomposed music representations in discrete space.

 # Related work